NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:get-parameters *string*

 Report the parameter values for the experiment with the name specified in the first input.
 An error will be thrown if no experiment exists with the specified name.
+Any empty or unset values will not be included.

 Example: